symfony/symfony-docs/components/phpunit_bridge.rst

 ---------------

-The ``@group time-sensitive`` and ``@group dns-sensitive`` annotations work "by convention" and assumes that the namespace of the tested class can be obtained just by removing the ``\Tests\`` part from the test namespace.
-I.e. that if the your test case fully-qualified class name (FQCN) is ``App\Tests\Watch\DummyWatchTest``, it assumes the tested class FQCN is ``App\Watch\DummyWatch``.
+The ``@group time-sensitive`` and ``@group dns-sensitive`` annotations work "by convention" and assume that the namespace of the tested class can be obtained just by removing the ``\Tests\`` part from the test namespace.
+For example, if your test case fully-qualified class name (FQCN) is ``App\Tests\Watch\DummyWatchTest``, it assumes the tested class FQCN is ``App\Watch\DummyWatch``.

-If this convention doesn't work for your application, you can also configure the mocked namespaces in the ``phpunit.xml`` file, as done for example in the :doc:`HttpKernel Component </components/http_kernel/introduction>`:
+If this convention doesn't work for your application, configure the mocked namespaces in the ``phpunit.xml`` file, as done for example in the :doc:`HttpKernel Component </components/http_kernel/introduction>`:

 .. code-block:: xml